 These are the perfect in-person events that will drive a lot of foot traffic to your booth and attract customers that will likely appreciate your craft and be willing to purchase it.
 Like local events, these events connect you directly with customers, giving you the opportunity to create a great experience for them.

-Poor quality photos and presentation can reduce the perceived quality of your product to potential customers, so it is worth investing the time and effort into capturing great photos that are professional.
+Poor quality photos and presentations can reduce the perceived quality of your product to potential customers, so it is worth investing the time and effort into capturing great photos that are professional.

 Sophia Amoroso, who founded Nasty Gal by selling vintage clothes on eBay and then turned it into a $100M business, is a presentation genius.
 She took vintage items and brought them to life using fantastic styling and photography.
 Sophia changed the product photos of one of her dresses that was only getting sold once a week, and it became a top-selling dress, with 400 dresses getting purchased in a week just from switching up the model!